 For Ray Liotta, knowing he was adopted shaped some of the roles he has chosen throughout his acting career.
 For example, his part in The Identical appealed to him because of his personal history.
 “I found my birth mother and found out I have, not an identical twin, but a half brother, five half-sisters and a full sister that I didn’t know about until 15 years ago,” he told The Hollywood Reporter in 2014.
 Don’t miss the 16 myths about adoption you need to understand.

 On his FOX game show Beat Shazam, Jamie Foxx brings the funny during the light-hearted (but tense) rounds of contestants trying to win money.
 During one particular episode, however, Foxx got teary-eyed by a couple trying to win money to send their adopted children to college.
 “You know what’s amazing?” he said.
 “I was adopted at seven months and I’m going to tell you what that means.
 My grandmother?
 That’s not actually my biological grandmother.
 That’s somebody who said, ‘I see something in that little boy that’s very special.'”
-This is how one mother helped her adopted son find his “missing piece.”

 Both comedian Andy Dick and his brother Jeff (who sadly passed away in 2016) were adopted by their parents Allen and Sue Dick.
 The family moved frequently because of Allen’s job as a nuclear submarine officer.
 This meant they set up households everywhere from Charleston, South Carolina to Yugoslavia.
 These are the triumphs and tragedies only military families will understand.

 Figure skater Scott Hamilton was adopted as an infant, raised by a loving family that made adoption, to him, a wonderful experience.
 Because of this, Hamilton and his wife adopted two Haitian children, Evelyne and her brother Jean Paul, when they were 11 and 13, respectively.
 “We fell in love with these kids two years ago and it took us that long to bring them home,” he said in an interview on Today.
-Find out how one book helped to feed 30,000+ orphans in Haiti.

 Perhaps one of the most public proponents of adoption was Wendy’s founder Dave Thomas.
 He was adopted at just six weeks old.
 After experiencing career success with the fast-food chain named after his youngest daughter (Thomas had five children), he set up the Dave Thomas Foundation for Adoption, helping to unite children in foster care with their forever families.
-See what his daughter Wendy looks like in real life.

 Teresa and Rick Kaepernick adopted son Colin Kaepernick when he was five weeks old.
 The NFL player’s parents came under fire when they initially remained silent about the controversy surrounding Colin’s decision to kneel during the National Anthem because of his views on the way the U.S. treats minorities.
 “As his parents, it pains us to read articles and tweets saying that his family does not support him; this could not be further from the truth,” Teresa and Rick said jointly.
 “We want people to know that we are very proud of our son and admire his strength and courage in kneeling for the rights of others.”
-These 11 strange things have been banned in sports.

 During a particularly intimate moment during her time on Dancing with the Stars, Olympic gymnast Simone Biles opened up about her own adoption, noting that her biological mother suffered from drug and alcohol abuse.
 Biles’ grandfather and his wife adopted her, making them her mom and dad.
 “My parents saved me,” she said.
 “They’ve set huge examples of how to treat other people, and they’ve been there to support me since day one.
 There’s nothing I could say to them to thank them enough.”
 These 13 Olympic moments changed history.